bnwa/eagle-plugin-flight/README.md

-# Flight Monorepo
+# Flight

-A Bun.js monorepo containing an Eagle plugin and web frontend with support for independent testing.
+Eagle plugin for supporting HTTP sharing of Eagle libraries over a local network

 ## Structure